-Born in Nebraska City and raised in Omaha, Ricketts is the son of an entrepreneur and a public school teacher.
-Governor Ricketts and his wife, First Lady Susanne Shore, have been married for 21 years and live in Omaha.
+Born in Nebraska City and raised in Omaha, Ricketts is the son of an entrepreneur and a school teacher.
+Governor Ricketts and his wife, First Lady Susanne Shore, have been married for 24 years and live in Omaha.
 They have three children: Roscoe, Margot, and Eleanor.

 Ricketts graduated from Westside High School before attending the University of Chicago where he earned his bachelor’s degree in biology and an MBA in marketing and finance.
-After graduate school, Ricketts returned to Omaha and worked for Union Pacific before working as a customer services representative in his family’s business, a company that would eventually become known as Ameritrade.
-He went on to hold leadership roles in the company including Senior Vice President of Strategy and Business Development, Senior Vice President of Product Development, Senior Vice President of Marketing, President, and Chief Operating Officer (COO).
-He is also a past board member of TD Ameritrade’s Board of Directors.
+After graduate school, Ricketts returned to Omaha and worked for Union Pacific before eventually becoming the President and COO of his family's business, Ameritrade.

-Driven by a desire to give back to his community and create education and job opportunities, Governor Ricketts has taken on leadership roles in local and state associations and organizations.
-Currently, he serves on the boards of the Mid-America Council of the Boy Scouts and the Christian Urban Education Service (CUES).
-Additionally, he serves as a director for the Children’s Scholarship Fund Foundation, a director of the Nebraska Game and Parks Foundation, a member of the Board of Advisors of Opportunity Education Foundation, a member of the Archbishop’s Committee for Development, a member of the Knights of Columbus, and a Knight of the Holy Sepulchre.
+Governor Ricketts has taken on leadership roles in local and state associations and organizations.
+Currently, he serves on the board of directors of Jobs for America's Graduates, as a director of the Nebraska Game and Parks Foundation, as a member of the Board of Advisors of Opportunity Education Foundation, on the board of the Mid-American Council of the Boy Scouts, as a member of the Archbishop’s Committee for Development, as a member of the Knights of Columbus, and as a Knight of the Holy Sepulchre.
 Governor Ricketts and his family attend St. Margaret Mary’s church.